svesper/perl-spm/README.md

 After that you can also start it as unprivileged user, it will drop privileges and change to the configured RUN_USER.

 # Technical background
 Perl-SPM preforks the number of configured child process, which will then execute perl scripts via `do` in their own context.
-This is very neat from performance perspectiv because you do not need to run another process for scrpit execution, frees memory after child process termination and benefits from `do` features described under https://perldoc.perl.org/functions/do.
+This is very neat from performance perspectiv because you do not need to run another process for script execution, frees memory after child process termination and benefits from `do` features described under https://perldoc.perl.org/functions/do.

 Enjoy! :-)